bibek-ku-ray/Dev-Tinder/README.md

 NODE_ENV=development
 ```

-Optional: If you proxy API requests from the frontend dev server, configure that in the frontend as needed.

 4) Run the app in development

 - Backend (from backend/)
   - npm run dev
 - Frontend (from frontend/)
   - npm run dev

-The dev servers will print their URLs in the console (Vite defaults to port 5173; backend port is controlled by `PORT`).

 5) Build for production (frontend)
 - cd frontend